-Tutt Library has historically selected approximately one third of all available publications.
+Tutt Library has historically selected approximately one third of all available Government Printing Office publications.
 There are publications from Executive Branch departments, the Congress and the Courts.
 (See the U.S. Government Documents Depository Policy for more details.)

 Tutt Library also has some Colorado State Publications; to view this collection check the library catalog.

 Using Government Documents

 - Everyone may use the materials received via the Federal Depository Library Program.
 See the Community Users policy for more details.

 - Computer stations near the Research Desk are designated for public use and public patrons may use CC’s guest wifi.
 See a research librarian to get logged in.